EXPLORING ASIA’S INFLUENCE ON THE GASTRONOMY OF BAJA CALIFORNIA WITH CHEF JAVIER PLASCENCIA & CHEF ROBERT RUIZ

 Every Edible Baja participant must be at least 18 years old and 21+ years old to consume alcohol.
 Along with your printed event ticket (with QR Code), you must present a valid government-issued photo ID to enter the event.
 Once paid, there are no refunds for this event.
 Failure to arrive at the event location on time will constitute your cancellation without refund, credit, or rescheduling allowance.
 We cannot make accommodations for special dietary requirements for this event - diners should expect to eat fish, shellfish, and meat.

-BOOK THIS EDIBLE BAJA SPECIAL EVENT NOW
+THIS EDIBLE BAJA EVENT DATE HAS PASSED

 Before purchasing this event, see important event participation requirements above.